 Student Life Communications

-Please reach out to us (firstname.lastname@example.org) if you have any questions or need support.
-We are here to support your successful semester and academic year ahead.
+Please reach out to Student Life (email@example.com) should you have any questions or need additional support.

 Vice President for Student Life